buildit/gravity-metalsmith-seed/docs/getting-started.md

 ### Accessibility Tests and Smoke Tests

 There is a script provided which will run Accessibility Tests and Smoke Tests.
 This script relies on a local development server running at the time the tests are started.
+This script will also lint your code.

 To run the tests you type `npm test` in your Terminal window.